nus-cs2103-AY2021S1/tp/docs/team/joeychensmart.md

 * **New Feature**: Added the ability to create macros.
   * What it does: allows the user to create a 'macro' to run several commands in succession.
 Macros are saved on disk, and can be deleted in the CLI.
   * Justification: This feature allows users to automate routine, repetitive tasks by creating a macro or alias for it.
-  For example, if I have a piece of toast and an egg for breakfast every morning, i would have to key in 2 commands `add -n toast -c 100` and `add -n egg -p 50` every morning.
-  With this feature I can simply create a new macro called `breakfast`, and simply enter that instead of the same 2 commands every morning.
   * Highlights: This enhancement works for all commands in the app.
 The design had to be carefully crafted to ensure the implementation was easy to carry out and understand, and followed good design principles, and also to avoid bugs such as infinite loops.
 The implementation was also non-trivial, and required creating many different classes.
   * Credits: The design and implementation was inspired by [my ip](https://github.com/JoeyChenSmart/ip), but many design and implementation details were revisited and